As your baby becomes more independent and mobile, your questions for your child's

 At this age, developmental delays may cause concern.
 Babies follow their own timetable

-for crawling, talking, and walking, so keep that in mind when checking for these signs
+for crawling, talking, and walking.
+Keep that in mind when checking for signs of developmental

 By 12 months, most children: